Explore Historical Attractions in Boston

 Faneuil Hall is one of Boston, Massachusetts’s most iconic historic attractions.
 Located in the heart of downtown near Quincy Market, it has been a gathering place for Americans since 1742.
 It was built by wealthy merchant Peter Faneuil as a gift to the people of Boston and was designed by architect Charles Bulfinch.
 The building is best known as a center for political debate and civic engagement.

-Granary Burial Ground
+Granary Burying Ground

-The Granary Burial Ground is one of Boston’s most significant historical attractions, with a rich and storied history from 1660.
+Granary Burying Ground is one of Boston’s most significant historical attractions, with a rich and storied history from 1660.
 Located in the historic Beacon Hill district of the city, the site has held some of the city’s most famous graves, including those of revolutionary figures such as Paul Revere, Samuel Adams, and John Hancock.

 The burial ground is also home to many interesting monuments, including the “Old Corner” monument, which marks the original site of Benjamin Franklin’s printing house.
 Visiting the Granary Burial Ground is a great way to understand Boston’s past and learn about some of its most influential figures.

-Kings Chapel Burying Ground
+King's Chapel Burying Ground

-The Kings Chapel Burying Ground is one of the oldest historical attractions in Boston.
-Located close to the Freedom Trail, the cemetery was established by early Puritan settlers in 1630 and contains graves that pre-date the American Revolution.
+The King's Chapel Burying Ground is one of the oldest historical attractions in Boston.
+Located close to the Freedom Trail, the cemetery was established by early Puritan settlers in 1630 and contains graves that predate the American Revolution.

 Bunker Hill Monument

 Bunker Hill Monument is a granite obelisk in the Charlestown section of Boston, Massachusetts.
-It is one of the most popular tourist attractions in the city and stands as a memorial to the Battle of Bunker Hill, which took place on June 17th, 1775 during the Revolutionary War.
+It is one of the most popular tourist attractions in the city and stands as a memorial to the Battle of Bunker Hill, which took place on June 17th, 1775, during the Revolutionary War.
 Built between 1827 and 1843, it stands 221 feet tall and commemorates the first major battle of the American Revolution.

 Visitors can climb 294 steps up to the top of the monument for a stunning view of Boston’s waterfront and skyline.
 The interpretive center at the memorial’s base includes interactive exhibits about colonial life, military tactics, and how people lived during that period.